Cheek by Jowl: Cheek by Jowl in France

 In 2007, Paris based theatre director Peter Brook invited Donnellan and Ormerod to form a company of French actors; together with Paris’ Bouffes du Nord theatre, Cheek by Jowl co-produced Andromaque, which toured throughout Europe in 2008 and 2009.
 In 2012, using this same company of French actors Cheek by Jowl went on to produce Alfred Jarry’s Ubu Roi.
 In 2018, with this French ensemble, Cheek by Jowl produced its first Shakespeare play in the French language: Pericles, Prince of Tyre.

-In 2014, Cheek by Jowl celebrated the 20th anniversary of their As You Like It revival with a screening of the production in the Noel Coward Theatre in London, formerly the Albery Theatre, one of the venues where the revival toured to in 1994 and 1995.
+In 2014, Cheek by Jowl celebrated the 20th anniversary of their As You Like It revival with a screening of the production in the Noël Coward Theatre in London, formerly the Albery Theatre, one of the venues where the revival toured to in 1994 and 1995.
 The production was filmed, and screened with permission from the Victoria and Albert Museum’s Theatre and Performance Archive.
 The screening was attended by director Declan Donnellan and designer Nick Ormerod, as well as actor Adrian Lester, who played Rosalind in the production.
 The play originally opened in 1991 with an all-male cast, touring to, amongst others, New York, Tokyo, Belfast, Adelaide and Rio de Janeiro.

 Cheek by Jowl's production of John Ford's Tis Pity She's a Whore opened in Sceaux, Paris, in 2011 and was revived three times between 2011 and 2014.
 The production, described as 'electrifying' by The Independent, toured around the world, including the Barbican Centre in London, the Holland Festival in Amsterdam and the International Shakespeare Festival in Romania.
 The company's three most recent productions, Ubu Roi (2013–16), Measure for Measure (2013–17), and The Winter's Tale (2016–2017), have all been livestreamed for free to audiences across the world.